Looking for the best shaving gel?

 On top of this, users comment on how moisturized their face feels after use, idealy, a shave gel should not leave your face dry.

-Standard gels will often leave your skin feeling dried out thanks to the use of alcohols, but that is something Neutrogena have been able to avoid here.
+Standard gels will often leave your skin feeling dried out thanks to the use of alcohol, but that is something Neutrogena has been able to avoid here.

 It generates a thick foam from very little of the product so you can be sure this is going to go a long way!